CmdrNorthpaw/Patch-Notes/Star-Trek-Online/PC Patch Notes for 3-5-20.md

   *  Battle at the Binary Stars returns!:
       *  Battle at the Binary Stars returns as a Featured Task Force Operation!
-        This event will last for 3 weeks and Captains can earn an all new reward!
+      *  This event will last for 3 weeks and Captains can earn an all new reward!
-        This event version of the Battle at the Binary Stars Event can be accessed via the new Event UI, accessible within your Mission Journal by pressing on the “Events” Tab.
+        *  This event version of the Battle at the Binary Stars Event can be accessed via the new Event UI, accessible within your Mission Journal by pressing on the “Events” Tab.
-        Battle at the Binary Stars returns updates:
+  *  Battle at the Binary Stars returns updates:
-            TFO Rewards include a Choice of All Marks.
+      *  TFO Rewards include a Choice of All Marks instead of only including Discovery Marks.
-                Instead of only including Discovery Marks.
+      *  There is no Cooldown – play it as frequently as you like!
-            There is no Cooldown – play it as frequently as you like!
+      * Temporarily removed from “Random TFO” selection.
-            Temporarily removed from “Random TFO” selection.
+      *  Normal, Advanced, and Elite versions all offer Event Daily Progress upon first completion, once per day per account.
-            Normal, Advanced, and Elite versions all offer Event Daily Progress upon first completion, once per day per account.
+        * Advanced and Elite versions also have level requirements of 50 and 60, respectively.
-            Players must have completed their faction’s Tutorial, and chosen a primary Allegiance (if applicable) before being able to participate in the Event version of this content.
-Advanced and Elite versions also have level requirements of 50 and 60, respectively.
+      * Players must have completed their faction’s Tutorial, and chosen a primary Allegiance (if applicable) before being able to participate in the Event version of this content.
     Rewards:
         All players may complete the Battle at the Binary Stars FTFO in order to earn their Daily Progress once every 20 hours, in addition to TFO’s standard rewards.
         Earn a total of 14 days’ worth of Daily Progress to become eligible to claim all of these rewards: